dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2958: Essential skills enable meaningful personal interactions.
+### T2958: These skills aid in navigating the world and building healthy relationships.

 |Support|
 |---|